yotwingian/minimalist-chatbot/readme.md

 # Minimalistic OpenAI Chatbot

-- This guide helps you set up a minimalistic chatbot using OpenAI's API, which answers questions based on a document.
+- This repo helps you set up a minimalistic chatbot using OpenAI's API, which answers questions based on a document.
 - There are 5 diffrent models one can draw inspiration and knowlege off.
--
+- A Swedish language support directory ( same stuff in swedish)

 ## Prerequisites